 Online Community as a Marketing Tool

 Going back to the example of the iPhone, the Apple Support Community is where many people go to find answers and connect with other iPhone and MacBook users from all over the world.
 In other words, it’s not just a product; it’s a social community that many people want to be part of.
-In many industries, such as entertainment, having a strong community is almost as important as the product or service itself.
-This is why your owned online community is such an important marketing asset.
+In many industries, such as entertainment, having a strong community is almost just as important as the product or service itself.
+This is why your online community is such an important marketing asset.

-Building a Community Platform That’s Built for Advocates
+Building a Community Platform Made for Advocates

 Consumers and business customers alike often head straight to review or price comparison websites to make their purchase decisions.
 After finding useful feedback, they’re far more likely to spend their money.
 The question lies in determining who leaves this positive feedback and why.
 Chances are that they’re active members of your community, motivated by ongoing support and lasting, meaningful relationships both with your brand and its customers.